faz320/MBAsuperwomen/index.md

 ### Relationship Analysis
 -- **Visualization:** Correlation heatmap and scatter plots were used to visualize the relationship between different pairs of variables.
 Boxplots were used to visualize the changes over the years.
 All figures can be found in later sections <br>
--- **Regression analysis:** 12 multivariate regression models were constructed, 4 regressions for the profitability variable, aka.
+-- **Regression analysis:** 16 multivariate regression models were constructed, 4 regressions for the profitability variable, aka.
 ROA, across all years.
 Another 8 regressions were constructed for the profitability variable to compare the effect before and after the Paris Agreement.
+4 regressions with financial risks, aka.
+Bloomberg default risks. across all years.
 Nature log was applied to total asset observations to mitigate the potential issues related to measurement scaling.
 The following are the generalized regression formulas that were used in this analysis <br>
 <br>
 `RETURN_ON_ASSET = ɑ + 𝛽1(ESG_DISCLOSURE_SCORE, SOCIAL_DISCLOSURE_SCORE, GOVNCE_DISCLOSURE_SCORE or ENVIRON_DISCLOSURE_SCORE) + 𝛽2(TOT_DEBT_TO_TOT_EQY) + 𝛽3(CUR_RATIO) + 𝛽4(log(BS_TOT_ASSET) + e` <br>
 <br>